dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/README.md

 # Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike and antibody escape mapping
 Study by Bernadeta Dadonaite and Jesse Bloom.

-This repo contains data for deep muattional scanning of XBB.1.5 spike and escape for RBD-targetting antibodies.
+This repo contains data for deep mutational scanning of XBB.1.5 spike and antibody escape mapping.
+Antibodies used in this repo were isolated by Timothy Johnston and target the receptor binding domain of the spike.

-For documentation of the analysis, see [http://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/](http://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/)
+For documentation of the analysis, see [http://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/](http://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/).
+Interactive plot showing mutation and site-level escape for each antibody in this study is available [here](https://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/htmls/Antibody_escape_faceted.html) and raw numerical values for escape data are [here](https://github.com/dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_NIH_Penn_mAbs/blob/master/results/summaries/Antibody_escape.csv).

 ## Organization of this repo